 To give us some advice on how to deal with financial disagreements in marriage, Alex Cook joined us for this 20Twenty discussion.
-Alex is the founder of ‘Wealth for Purpose’ and is passionate about giving sound financial advice based on Biblical principles.
+Alex is the founder of Wealth for Purpose and is passionate about giving sound financial advice based on Biblical principles.

-Not his money or her money, or even our money, but how are we going to handle God’s money?”
+‘Not his money or her money, or even our money.
+How are we going to handle God’s money?’

 The Biblical idea is that we become interdependent on each other and God.
 We should always be dependent on Him for our provision.
 In relationship with God, we should also look at our resources and decide how they should be shared.
-They’re not either his or hers.
-As a new entity, we come together and we work towards shared goals and shared vision.
-Some of those are just practical things like saving for our future or a house.
+They’re not his or hers.
+As a new entity, we come together and work towards shared goals and shared vision.
+Some of those are practical things like saving for the future or a house.
 But they should also include spiritual goals.

-“How are we going to use the money that God puts in our hands to create a plan for our giving?” says Alex.
-“All these sorts of things need to be worked through as a couple.
+‘How are we going to use the money that God puts in our hands to create a plan for our giving?’ says Alex.
+‘All these sorts of things need to be worked through as a couple.
 And then you get into more challenging areas like what school are we going to send our kids to?
 All these things have a financial impact.
 The other issue is around responsibility and who’s going to do what.
 The model is that you should have a shared responsibility.
-You’re both responsible, even though you may have different roles.”
+You’re both responsible, even though you may have different roles.’

 Alex says that churches also have a role to play.
-“Most of our congregations are married or go through troubled times,” he says.
-“So we need to help people repair and grow and improve their marriages in that church context.
+‘Most of our congregations are married or go through troubled times,’ he says.
+‘So we need to help people repair and grow and improve their marriages in that church context.
 I encourage pastors to facilitate training around money, because this is a very important area that should not be overlooked.
-The thing about money is if you can get people right with it, you can often get them right with other parts of their life.”
+The thing about money is if you can get people right with it, you can often get them right with other parts of their life.’

-“You want your members to be financially healthy, because then you can lead them to a point where they start using their money for higher purposes”.
+‘You want your members to be financially healthy, because then you can lead them to a point where they start using their money for higher purposes.’